yrammos/SublimeLog/README.md

 SublimeLog
 ==========

-A bare-bones console logger for Sublime Text 2 and 3.
+A bare-bones console logger for Sublime Text ~~~~2 and~~~~ 3.

 ### Description

-[Sublime Text 2 and 3](http://www.sublimetext.com) provide a console (accessible via ``Control-` ``) for interaction with their Python-based innards and plug-in architecture.
+[Sublime Text 3](http://www.sublimetext.com) provides a console (accessible via ``Control-` ``) for interaction with the editor's Python-based innards and plug-in architecture.
 This plug-in logs the console contents into a plain-text file ornamented with logger activation/deactivation timestamps.

 The log is erased and recreated each time Sublime Text is launched.